Azure/kubeflow-labs/2-kubernetes/README.md

 ### A Note on GPUs with Kubernetes

 As of this writing, GPUs are available for AKS in the `eastus` and `westeurope` regions.
-If you wants more options you may want to use acs-engine for more flexibility.
+If you want more options you may want to use acs-engine for more flexibility.

 ### With the CLI